 STARTING OUT – 5 mins

 Welcome the young people to the session.
 Share refreshments and chat about life.
-If things are a bit quiet play ‘Mallet’s mallet’ (for those of you less than 35 years old this was from a children’s TV show in the 80s!)
+If things are a bit quiet play ‘Mallet’s mallet’ (for those of you under 35 years old, this was from a children’s TV show in the 80s!).
 This is a word association game were two players take turns in exchanging words, each one related to the previous one.
 If someone hesitates, repeats a word or says a word that is not connected, they are out.
 (On the TV, they used to get a bash on the head with a foam mallet.
 You may not want to do that here…)

 INTRO ACTIVITY – 10 mins